 Black has played the queen to h1 and the white king is now in check.
 If white moves the king to the second rank to escape capture, the rook is definitely lost.

 White castles instead attacking both the queen and the king!
 If black saves their king, white captures the queen and the game is lost for black.
 Black has little choice but to capture the rook.
-White captures the queen and the game is a draw from lack of material.
+White captures the queen and this game will end in a draw from lack of material.
 (Another play is Qe4 to block the check but white takes the queen and black takes the rook.
 The game is still a draw.)

 Another example of castling while in check:

 Black has played the knight to f2 attacking both the queen and the king.
 If white plays the king, the queen is captured.
 If black plays correctly, they should win this game.